Applications of Symmetry/Asymmetry in Artificial Intelligence and Deep Metaheuristics

 Dear Colleagues,

-“Symmetry” has reach in almost every discipline of information technology.
-Its elements appear in many applications, for example, object recognition, engineering design, music composition, and market prediction.
-By using the properties of “symmetry”, intelligent systems, such as the Internet of Things (IoT) and Cyber–Physical Systems (CPS), can be made more efficient and effective.
-The changes in industry over the last decade as a result of innovative technologies and businesses challenging competitiveness have been overwhelming.
-These changes are partly due to the emergence of new technologies such as the IoT, CPS, deep learning, self-media, and the shared economy and partly due to the international trade protection, which constrains the development of global supply chain and regional tax-free agreements.
-The aim of this Special Issue is to call attention to the important trend of using Symmetry/Asymmetry in information technology.
-We are collaborating with several conferences on this theme and are also open for submissions (research and review articles) covering (though not limited to) the following topics:
+“Symmetry” occurs in almost every discipline related to information technology and management.
+Its elements appear in many applications, including object recognition, engineering design, music composition, and market prediction.
+By using the properties of “symmetry”, intelligent systems such as the Internet of Things (IoT), Cyber–Physical Systems (CPSs), artificial intelligence (AI), and deep metaheuristics can be made more efficient and effective.
+There has been considerable innovation in industrial technology and competitiveness between businesses in the last decade.
+This is partly due to the emergence of new technologies such as IoT, CPS, and deep learning, as well as self-media and the circular economy, and partly due to international trade protection, which constrains the development of global supply chains and regional free trade agreements.
+The aim of this Special Issue is to highlight important trends in the use of symmetry/asymmetry in artificial intelligence and deep metaheuristics.
+We welcome original research and review articles on topics including (but not limited to) the following:

 Prof. Dr. Peng-Yeng Yin